 Perform the shoulder press by sitting on a bench or an exercise ball.
 This variation will work your core stabilizing muscles less.
 If you want to activate your core more, you should use a bench without back support or an exercising ball.

 The strict overhead press is a fantastic exercise for both building mass and strength in your deltoids.
 It’s somewhat of a compound pushing movement that involves your whole body.
 Because of that, the exercise is beneficial not only for your shoulders muscles but also for your pushing strength and your core muscles.
-Which in turn will have a positive affect on many other lifts and exercises.
+Which in turn will have a positive effect on many other lifts and exercises.

 Liked this article?
 Share it on social media.